syaiddewantoro/practicum/16.telecom_churn_final_project/README.md

 - `internet.csv` - information about Internet services
 - `phone.csv` - information about phone service

-In each *file*, you can find the `customerID` field with a unique code assigned to each client.
+In each *file*, we can find the `customerID` field with a unique code assigned to each client.

 Contract information is valid as of February 1, 2020.